Harold Lowe: The sinking

 On 14 April 1912, the night of the sinking, Lowe had been relieved at 8.00 PM by Sixth Officer Moody and was asleep in his quarters when the ship hit the iceberg at 11.40 PM.
 He remained asleep through the collision, but woke up 30 minutes later.
 As he explained later, "We officers do not have any too much sleep, and therefore when we sleep, we die."
 When Lowe finally awakened and realised the situation, he immediately got dressed and went to work; it isn't fully known when he got his pistol (described by Lowe as a "Browning Automatic"), it may have been as he was dressing or it may have been later during the 15 minutes his whereabouts were unknown, which may have been the time he went back to his room.
 Third Officer Pitman charged him with loading lifeboat No. 5.
+During this time, he ordered the White Star Line chairman J. Bruce Ismay away from the boat, telling him to "...get to hell out of that...".
 Around 1.30 AM, Lowe engaged in a conversation with Sixth Officer Moody: While launching lifeboats Nos.
 14 and 16 on the port side of the ship, the two junior officers felt that this group of boats needed to have an officer with them.
 Moody insisted that Lowe should get onto lifeboat No. 14 and that he would get on another lifeboat.
 By the time lifeboat 14 was being launched, things were beginning to get precarious on the boat deck as the majority of passengers began to realise that the giant ship was foundering.
 As lifeboat 14 was descending, Lowe used his pistol to fire three shots along the side of the ship in order to frighten away a group of men attempting to leap into the lifeboat.
 During the Senate Inquiries, Lowe was emphatic in stating that he had not hit anyone, saying that he had looked where he was shooting.
-During the commotion Lowe was reported to have said ‘get back or I’ll shoot you all like dogs’ (which is said by Lightoller in the 1997 movie but whom eyewitnesses claim was Lowe).
+During the commotion Lowe was reported to have said 'get back or I'll shoot you all like dogs' (which is said by Lightoller in the 1997 movie Titanic but whom eyewitnesses claim was Lowe).
 As of 2022, it remains definitively unknown who fired the shots.